Chart Color Schemes

 Residential development activity is lower than average in Miles - Wandoan according to AreaSearch's national comparison of local real estate markets

 Miles-Wandoan has received approximately five dwelling approvals annually over the past five financial years, totalling 29 homes.
-As of FY-26, two approvals have been recorded.
-On average, about 5.5 new residents arrive per year for each dwelling constructed between FY-21 and FY-25.
-This suggests supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.
+As of FY-26, three approvals have been recorded.
+On average, 5.5 new residents arrive per year for each dwelling constructed between FY-21 and FY-25.
+This supply is significantly lagging demand, indicating heightened buyer competition and pricing pressures.

-The average construction value of new properties is $301,000, which is below regional norms, indicating more affordable housing options.
-In terms of commercial development, $27.6 million in approvals have been registered this financial year, demonstrating moderate levels of activity.
-Compared to the Rest of Qld, Miles-Wandoan shows 16.0% lower construction activity per person.
-Nationally, it ranks among the 26th percentile of areas assessed, suggesting limited buyer options and strengthening demand for established properties.
-Recent construction comprises 67.0% detached dwellings and 33.0% attached dwellings, marking a shift from existing housing patterns that are currently 88.0% houses.
+New properties are constructed at an average value of $337,000, aligning with broader regional development figures.
+In the current financial year, $27.6 million in commercial approvals have been registered, signifying moderate levels of commercial development.
+Compared to the Rest of Qld, Miles-Wandoan shows 16.0% lower construction activity per person and ranks among the 25th percentile nationally, suggesting limited buyer options while strengthening demand for established properties.
+Recent construction comprises 67.0% detached dwellings and 33.0% attached dwellings, marking a shift from existing housing patterns (currently 88.0% houses).
+This indicates diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development